Lecture "Computer Systems II"

 Lab-Exercise

 The Lab-Exercise consists of two programming tasks.
-Good knowledge of C and Java is required.
+Good knowledge of C is required.
 It is strongly recommended to work on the lab tasks because their contents may be part of the oral exam.